 It’s not uncommon for parties to a construction contract to exchange heated letters accusing each other of material breach of their contract.
 Determining whether a breach occurred is easy compared to determining whether that breach was material.
 Damages are recoverable regardless of whether the breach is material.
 But in addition to recovering damages, a material breach gives the non-breaching party the option to either stop their performance and terminate the contract or continue to perform the contract.

-Partner in the construction law section of Smith, Gambrell and Russell, LLP, an AmLaw 200 firm
+Partner in the construction law and litigation section of Smith, Gambrell and Russell, LLP, an AmLaw 200 firm

 General counsel to the Georgia Utility Contractor’s Association

 Practice includes all aspects of design and construction law from drafting and negotiating prime contractors, subcontracts, and purchase orders to mediating, arbitrating, and litigating construction disputes

 Drafted form construction contracts for the Associated Owners and Developers, a national organization